 For health enthusiasts, a crepe can double up as a healthy lunch alternative too.
 Since any dosa is light in terms of texture and sparingly flavored, it is ideal for those looking for a nutritious meal.
 "This is especially true when your batter is made using healthy flour bases such as bajra, millet, multi-grain and nachni flours, as they are high in fiber content," says chief dietician Richa Anand from Dr L H Hiranandani Hospital.
 However, if you want to indulge in sweet pancakes or chocolaty crepes, stick to breakfast time, she insists.

-German reiberdatschi at the Peshwa Pavilion, ITC Maratha, Andheri (east) by Executive Chef Rajdeep Kapoor.
+German Reiberdatschi German reiberdatschi at the Peshwa Pavilion, ITC Maratha, Andheri (east) by Executive Chef Rajdeep Kapoor.
 Pic/ Omkar Gaokar

 Reiberdatschi (pronounced rae-bur-dashi) is a potato-based pancake that is popular in colder European regions.
 The dish, made by grating starchy potatoes directly on a hot griddle, looks strikingly similar to the Swiss rösti, owing to its textured exterior.
 Though ideally a reiberdatschi is topped with turkey and chicken pieces, at Peshwa Pavillion it is available with vegetarian-friendly options such as mushrooms, artichokes, baby corn and peppers.
 The dish tastes essentially like baked potatoes seasoned with salt and pepper and needs to be spiced with house mustard and ketchup.
 The dish is available as a part of the Sunday brunch menu, but one can order it separately as well.

 Pancakes at the Pantry American Red Millet Pan Cake at The Pantry.
 Pic/ Atul Kamble

 There is no better way to kickstart your day than with breakfast at The Pantry.
 The newly-opened restaurant does a healthy version of the classic American pancake by replacing maida with nutritious ragi.
 The dish is ideal for vegetarians and weight-watchers since the batter contains no eggs and uses only one-fourth of butter than what goes into making an average pancake.
 Their plating consists of two spongy discs that need to be drenched with generous helpings of vanilla custard and homemade apple-cinnamon compote before being savored.
 A quick tip to all diners -- round off the experience by teaming your cakes with a tall glass of fig and banana milkshake and you won't feel hungry until noon.